dmarx/VideoLinkBot/README.md

 A POLITE REQUEST
 ------------------
-Although I have licesned this code with a very permissive license, please don't create a bot on reddit.com that serves the same function or nearly the same function as /u/VideoLinkBot.
-When I get tired of operating this bot I will add a text file to that effect to this repository and will also post an announcement retiring the bot ro http://www.reddit.com/r/VideoLinkBot.
+Although I have licensed this code with a very permissive license, please don't create a bot on reddit.com that serves the same function or nearly the same function as /u/VideoLinkBot.
+When I get tired of operating this bot I will add a text file to that effect to this repository and will also post an announcement retiring the bot to http://www.reddit.com/r/VideoLinkBot.
 Until then, one link-aggregating bot should be more than enough.